 …

-extremely high throughput (EHT) multi-user (MU) physical layer protocol data unit (PPDU): [EHT MU PPDU] A PPDU transmitted with EHT MU PPDU format.
+extremely high throughput (EHT) multi-user (MU) physical layer protocol data unit (PPDU): [EHT MU PPDU] An EHT PPDU format that is used for a transmisions that is not a response to a triggering frame.
+This PPDU carries one or more physical layer service data units (PSDUs).

 [End of File]